 The premium for the academic year 2022-2023 was $2,259 for the period from 8/15/22 to 8/14/23.
 Final rates and deadlines for 2023-2024 are not yet available so please note that coverage periods will be similar and costs may increase slightly.

 You must be registered for coursework before you can purchase health insurance through the university’s student plan.

 Part-time students are not eligible to purchase insurance through Lehigh University's student plan.

 Access to good insurance is essential for the health of our students.
-To this end, the University established a subsidy program to help eligible graduate students pay for health insurance and a payroll deduction option to help students who wish to avoid one large payment.
+To this end, the University established a subsidy program to help eligible graduate students who receive stipend payments, and their dependents, pay for health insurance.

 Lehigh aims to make graduate education affordable with various scholarship offerings and financial aid.
 See if you qualify.